 Shifting to data products also makes data analysis more proactive instead of reactive.
 Instead of responding to data requests, managers can anticipate what data products might be required.
 This shift makes experience in product management valuable.
 A mindset that considers the future needs of data consumers and how best to deliver value is a trait that will support successful data product strategies.

 The new data analytics paradigm will usher in greater innovation and experimentation.
 With centralized metadata supporting global data catalogs that index data across your IT estate, discovering new data becomes much simpler.
 Analysts, engineers, and data product managers can explore new data sources to enhance their analysis or data products.
 With data products made available in a marketplace, decision-makers and data scientists can access data sets with just a few clicks of the mouse.
-Eckerson group - data analytics consulting and research group predicts that every large organization will have a data product marketplace in three to five years.
+Eckerson group - data analytics consulting, and research group predicts that every large organization will have a data product marketplace in three to five years.

 Discoverability of new data sources and data sets is the key to greater experimentation and innovation.
 Consolidated data catalogs and data product marketplaces make discoverability much easier.

-The changing query architecture creates opportunities to leverage AI for greater efficiency and reach.
+The evolving query architecture creates opportunities to leverage AI for greater efficiency and reach.
 Data is becoming more democratized as anyone with some SQL skills and proper authority can leverage a federated query engine to pull data from anywhere in the organization with a single script.
 This capability, combined with AI, is making data even more self-serve.
 Large language models can be used to translate common business language into an SQL query, eliminating the need to know SQL.
 Gen AI also supports augmented analytics, where business users can ask an AI engine to conduct analysis for them.
 Ask a chatbot, and the AI will show correlations between data sets or identify factors driving trends.
 This enables even more effective self-serve data access by non-technical analysts and decision-makers.

-As AI gets more powerful and barriers to data access melt away, AI insights will be fed directly into automation workflow, directly solving problems without human intervention.
+As AI gets more powerful and barriers to data access diminish, AI insights will be fed directly into automation workflow, directly solving problems without human intervention.
 While this sounds utopian, this reality may be here before we realize it.
 Humans will have to monitor these processes and double-check AI output.
 The capability to not only build these models but also monitor them will require easy access to data by humans and an understanding of how these models work.